-In addition to our field expedition, Diversity of Nature also hosts several free in-school workshops.
-Our workshops are led by our BIPOC graduate student teachers studying Biology or Oceanography at Dalhousie University.
+In addition to our field expedition, Diversity of Nature also hosts several free workshops for schools, community groups, libraries, and STEM events.
+Our workshops are led by our BIPOC graduate student teachers studying science at Dalhousie University.
 We focus on reaching classrooms with high BIPOC student representation, so that these students can see themselves reflected in leadership positions.

-Our in-school workshops vary from year to year, depending on our graduate student cohort.
-If you would like to book a free biology or oceanography related workshop for your classroom, led by a BIPOC researcher, please feel free to contact us.
+Our workshops vary from year to year, depending on our graduate student cohort.
+If you would like to book a free STEM workshop for your classroom, organization, or event, please feel free to contact us.

 Here are some workshops we offer, but we are happy to collaborate with educators to make fun, customized programmes at appropriate grade levels.